deadnight7/daakiya/README.md

-# logistica
+# Daakiya
-Route Planning and Management for Last Mile Trips
+Route Optimization, Planning and Management for Last Mile Trips